danmincu/GilderRoseStore/README.md

   - an example of using postman to get the bearer auth tokend plus an example of how to post for purchasing an item.
   - a diagram of the project and the dataflow

-I wrote all these needs and wants here beause hopefully the list will shrink as I add stuff to the project.
+I wrote all these "needs and wants" here beause hopefully the list will shrink as I add stuff to the project.